aws-samples/automated-goerli-development-environment/README.md

 _node demoContract_

-This is to complie abd deploy the smart-contract, the address of the deployed smart-contract is automatically configured to the environment for smart-contract access
+This is to compile and deploy the smart-contract, the address of the deployed smart-contract is automatically configured to the environment for smart-contract access

 _node demoContractAccess_